Worship and Music

 - Saturday, 6pm*, St. Paul's Sanctuary, no music

 - Sunday, 8am, Chapel, no music

-We will be livestreaming our service on Sundays at 9:45am, and our Wednesday services at 11am.
+We livestream our services on Sundays at 10:45 am.
 Watch below or using Facebook Live.

 You are invited to light a candle in your home, or wherever you are joining us in worship.